schoen/unicast-extensions/rfcs/draft-gilmore-taht-240space.md

-The last attempts at making more IPv4 address space occurred in the 2008-2010 timeframe, with proposals for making it pure public routable unicast [@I.D.FULLER88], or routable, but private, rfc1918 style address space [I.D.HUSTON].
+The last attempts at making more IPv4 address space occurred in the 2008-2010 timeframe, with proposals for making it pure public routable unicast [@I.D.FULLER08], or routable, but private, RFC1918 style address space [@I.D.WILSON10].
 Neither proposal gained traction in the IETF, however the first step - making 240/4 actually work - was almost universally adopted in the field.

-It is presently unknown if any organisation is making use of 240/4 in a non-standard way.
+It is presently unknown if any organization is making use of 240/4.

 # IANA Considerations